-Greta Hasler is the Communications Director at Vermont Natural Resources Council (VNRC).
+Greta Hasler (she/her) is the Communications Director at Vermont Natural Resources Council (VNRC).
 She first joined VNRC in 2021 in a role where she supported energy and climate policy and the Vermont Energy and Climate Action Network (VECAN).
 Before joining VNRC, Greta worked on advocacy and engagement around responsible resource management and food system resiliency.
 She was formerly on the outreach team at U.S. Senator Bernie Sanders’ Vermont office, led clean water permitting for agriculture at the Maryland Department of the Environment, and supported renewable energy policy work at both the Sierra Club and 350Vermont.
-Greta holds a B.A. in Environmental Studies and Political Science from the University of Vermont and lives in Burlington.
+Greta holds a B.A. in Environmental Studies and Political Science from the University of Vermont and lives in Cambridge.

-Suma Lashof is the Donor Relations Manager at the Vermont Chapter of The Nature Conservancy (TNC), a global conservation organization united by a mission to protect the lands and waters on which all life depends.
+Suma Lashof (she/her) is the Donor Relations Manager at the Vermont Chapter of The Nature Conservancy (TNC), a global conservation organization united by a mission to protect the lands and waters on which all life depends.
 Suma earned her bachelor’s degree in Environmental Science from the University of Vermont, where she completed her senior thesis on bat conservation studies in partnership with Vermont Fish & Wildlife Department.
 Growing up surrounded by Vermont’s beauty fostered a deep connection with nature, and she is proud to dedicate her career to protect the natural communities that shaped her character.

-Justin Marsh (they/them) is Political Outreach Director at Vermont Conservation Voters (VCV) and the chair of the Cambridge Conservation Commission.
+Justin Marsh (they/them) is Political Director at Vermont Conservation Voters (VCV) and the chair of the Cambridge Conservation Commission.
 Justin is a Cambridge native, growing up on their family’s dairy farm and sugar bush.
 In 2012, they ran for the state legislature and have worked on several historic campaigns since.
 They are a published editor (Tasteful Traditions, Red Barn Books, 2014), and have held or currently serve in several positions on local non-profit and municipal boards.
 In 2016, they helped write the grant known as The Silo Project, which transformed two abandoned concrete silos on preserved land into the largest outdoor public art installment in the state of Vermont.
 In 2020, they were instrumental in the conservation of 51 acres of land now known as the Peter A. Krusch Nature Preserve.
 They are the former Director of Communications & Development at Pride Center of Vermont, and an alum of Vermont State University.

-Marian Wolz (she/her) is the Resilience and Adaptation Coordinator at the Agency of Natural Resources’ Climate Action Office.
+Marian Wolz (she/her), Secretary, is the Resilience and Adaptation Coordinator at the Agency of Natural Resources’ Climate Action Office.
 She works closely with state and local partners to increase resilience to the impacts of climate change by supporting and building capacity in communities to implement adaptation actions.
 Before joining the Climate Action Office, Marian worked on statewide planning initiatives for climate change, emergency response and recovery, and community planning for affordability and multi-modal transportation.
 She holds a bachelor’s degree in public and urban affairs from Virginia Tech and has served on the Montpelier Conservation Commission and the Montpelier Conservation Fund Advisory Board.